Rule 21: Rule for Mandatory Continuing Legal Education.

 (c) To monitor developments in the operation of this rule, and to design, promulgate for discussion, test and recommend to this Court modifications to the Continuing Legal Education program in Tennessee as deemed appropriate by the Commission.
 In furtherance of this particular responsibility, the Commission may, with prior Court approval, from time to time, adopt by regulation, after notice and an opportunity to comment to the bar and CLE providers in Tennessee, new accreditation standards, evaluation programs, and other similar programs for trial periods not to exceed 42 months in duration.

 1.03.
-With the exception of initial appointees, all Commission members shall hold office for three years and, until their successors are appointed, to staggered terms of office.
-The initial appointees shall serve as follows:
+All Commission members shall hold office for three (3) years and, until their successors are appointed, to staggered terms of office.

 1.04.
 Any Commission vacancy shall be filled by the Supreme Court to serve until the expiration of the term in which the vacancy occurred.
 All members shall be eligible for reappointment for no more than one additional term.